 Dr. Gregory Mose is a professor of international law and politics at IAU.
 He received his AB in English Literature from Harvard College and his JD from Duke University School of Law.
 He earned his PhD in public law in a joint program with Aix-Marseille University and the University of Hamburg.
 Dr. Mose’s research has focused on the intersections of law, politics and human rights, with a particular focus on conflicts involving religious freedom and other cultural values.
 He teaches courses on comparative politics, the European Union, human rights, and international humanitarian law.
 Outside of academia, Dr. Mose’s professional experience includes working as a legal expert for the UN High Commissioner for Refugees in West Africa and as a corporate lawyer in London.
 He has lived in France since 2005 and speaks English, French, and Dutch.

+Did you know?
 Students who enroll in a January Term Seminar and the spring semester at one of IAU's campuses consecutively are eligible to receive a $2,000 grant credited to their spring semester invoice.
 In order to be eligible to receive the grant, students must participate in the Early Start Program during the week between the end of the January Term Seminar and the start of the spring semester.
 The Early Start Program allows students to move in with their hosts a week before the semester begins, receive language instruction, and participate in local cultural activities!
-Visit IAU's Scholarship website for additional details.
+Visit IAU's Scholarship page for additional details.